ModiaSim/ModiaBase.jl/README.md

 [![The MIT License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](https://github.com/ModiaSim/ModiaBase.jl/blob/master/LICENSE.md)

 ModiaBase is part of [ModiaSim](https://modiasim.github.io/docs/).
 It is usually used via [Modia](https://github.com/ModiaSim/Modia.jl).
+The [ModiaBase documentation](https://modiasim.github.io/ModiaBase.jl/stable/) provides details of the algorithms and how to use them.

 ModiaBase provides basic algorithms and functionality that is needed for equation-based modeling to transform a (potentially high-index) Differential-Algebraic Equation system (DAE),